sockeqwe/website-old/_posts/2018-05-05-coordinators-android.md

 - The layer below Presenter (let's call it business logic)?
 Not a good idea because the chances are high that you are going to reuse or share parts of your business logic in other different ViewModels or Presenters.

 - In View layer?
-Do you like playing ping-pong between View and Presenter (or ViewModel)
+Do you like playing ping pong between View and Presenter (or ViewModel)

 {% highlight java %}
 class ShoppingCartActivity : ShoppingCartView, Activity() {